BRITE-REU/programming-workshops/source/workshops/06_SQL/Workshop_SQL.rst

 	#.
 How many actors have a first name that starts "Amy"? (answer is a count)

+**Using Group By**

+	#.
+List the number of movies in each year.  (answer is multiple rows, each containing year and count)

 	#.
 Pick a favorite actor and list all titles and years of the movies that person appears in. (answer is multiple rows, each containing name, title, year)

 	#.
 Pick a movie and find all the actors that appeared in it.  (answer is multiple rows, each containing title, name)